Why frustrating digital experiences matter (and how FullStory's digital experience analytics can help)

 For example, you can induce Rage Clicks by putting a screenshot of a Youtube video, complete with the triangle play button.
 Users will begin clicking away on “Play” but when nothing happens (it's just a screenshot!), frustration will result.
 Video can also induce rage clicking when it just doesn't load fast enough.

-The set of possible rage click-inducing web elements is only limited by the imagination of web developers.
 Critically, it's not easy to predict what might cause a Rage Click, which is why searching your user sessions in FullStory for Rage Click events is so useful—you'll make unexpected discoveries.

 » Rage Clicks captured in session replay